mljs/linear-sum-assignment/README.md

 */
 ```

- `rowAssignments` contains the index of the column assigned to each element in the rows (xValueExperimental).
-So the first element in xValueExperimental array is assigned to the second element of xValuePredicted.
+ `rowAssignments` contains the index of the column assigned to each element in the rows (experimental).
+So the first element in experimental array is assigned to the second element of predicted.
  `columnAssignments` contains the index of the row assigned to
  each element in the columns.
 So the first element in
- xValuePredicted is assigned to third element in
+ predicted is assigned to third element in
- xValueExperimental.
+ experimental.
  `dualVariableForColumns` and `dualVariableForRows` are the Lagrange multipliers or dual variables.
  `gain` the sum of the elements in the cost matrix.
 ## License